About the Journal

 - Patent strategies and value analysis

-- Education/Training aspects of innovation methods
+- Education/Training aspects of engineering design integrated with innovation methods

 Peer Review Process